-l.
+m.
 Share-based payment transactions

-The grant date fair value of options granted to employees is recognized as an employee expense, with a corresponding increase in equity, over the period that the employees become unconditionally entitled to the options.
-The expense is recorded for each separately vesting portion of the award as if the award was, in substance, multiple awards.
+The grant date fair value of options granted to employees is recognized as an employee expense, with a corresponding increase in equity, over the period in which the options are vested.
 The increase in equity recognized in connection with a share based payment transaction is presented as a separate component in equity.
 The amount recognized as an expense is adjusted to reflect the actual number of share options that vest.
 In respect of options whose terms and conditions are modified, the Group includes the incremental fair value of the options in the measurement of the amounts recognized for services received from the employees.
 The incremental fair value is the difference between the fair value of the modified option and that of the original option both estimated as at the date of the modification.
 If the modification occurs during the vesting period, the incremental fair value granted is included in the measurement of the amount recognized for services received over the period from the modification date until the date when the modified equity instruments vest, in addition to the amount based on the grant date fair value of the original equity instruments, which is recognized over the remainder of the original vesting period.
 If the modification occurs after vesting date, the incremental fair value granted is recognized immediately, or over the vesting period if the employee is required to complete an additional period of service before becoming unconditionally entitled to those modified equity instruments.

-m.
+n.
 Provisions